 In many ways, telemarketing is able to reach certain segments of your target audience that other marketing channels simply cannot connect with.
 We call this the ‘Heineken Effect’ (referring to Heineken’s legendary premise that it ‘refreshes the parts other beers cannot reach’).

 There are many industries where people are out in the field and can only be reached via phone.
 There could be an audience segment that ignores spam and is generally reluctant to engage with digital communication from those outside of their immediate circle in case this opens a floodgate of unwelcome communication.
-Or perhaps there are prospects who are not signed up to social media as they don’t have the time or are not tech-savvy enough to navigate digital channels.
+Or perhaps there are prospects who are not signed up to social media as they don’t have the time or, weary digital communications, they prefer human interaction.

 The question then becomes, can you afford not to connect with these potential leads?
 And how can you quantify the cost of these leads when part of the equation and true value lies in the very fact that you would not have reached them any other way - telemarketing was always going to be your only way ‘in’?